dacaraway/coin_collector/GameDesignDoc.md

 ### Part 1 (What are my "things"?)
   1. Red "Tracker" Shell
     * Moving: This "thing" will follow around the user (Mario) as he tries to reach the coin.
     * Functions: Has the capability to take away a life.

   2. Green "Random" Shell
     * Moving: This "thing" will randomly move move around the screen bouncing off the sides.
     * Functions: Has the capability to take away a life.

   3. Blue "Spiked" Shell
   	* Moving: This "thing" whill guard the coin, tracing a rectangular path around it.
   	* Functions: Has the ability to kill the player.

   4. Green "1 Up" Mushroom
-    * Moving: This "thing" wont move, but will appear at random intervals through the game play and will blink and
+    * Moving: This "thing" wont move, but will appear at random intervals through the game play and will blink and dissapear after it has been present for a certain time without being grabbed.
     * Function: Has the ability to give the player an extra life.

   5. The Coin